Thorinair/LumaDriver/README.md

 ![alt text](https://raw.githubusercontent.com/Thorinair/LumaDriver/master/img/LumaDriverUI_2.png "LumaDriver AudioLink")

 This page allows for adjusting the way how [AudioLink](https://github.com/llealloo/vrc-udon-audio-link) interfaces with the driver.
-All Color Control options can use AudioLink's ColorChord feature in order to have interesting and dynamic colors when music is playing.
+All Color Control options can use either AudioLink's Theme Colors or ColorChord feature in order to have interesting and dynamic colors when music is playing.
 In order to enable AudioLink integration, follow the steps:

 1. Import AudioLink package and set it up in the world following official instructions.
 2. Check the **Enabled** checkbox on AudioLink page in LumaDriver's configuration.